 What is a provider?

-How do I find out if a doctor or other health care provider is covered by my insurance?
+How do I know if a doctor is covered by my insurance?

-Is it more expensive to see a doctor or other health care provider outside of my plan’s network?
+Is it more expensive to see a provider outside of my health plan’s network?